Section 17. Identifying Concerning Behavior and Initial Procedures

 Initial Pre-Process Procedures: Two formal conduct processes adjudicate different portions of the code.
 The SCP adjudicates alleged violations of academic integrity and various other social policy violations unrelated to Harassment, discrimination, or sexual violence.
 The OEO Resolution Process adjudicates allegations of discrimination, harassment and sexual violence as outlined in Section 3.
 University Actions (Section 21.) may be taken to address behavior anywhere that aggrieves a person who is not a member of the Brandeis community.

-Under the SCP, subsequent to the receipt of a CSR, the available facts shall be gathered from the reporter, and a careful evaluation of these facts shall be made.
+Under the SCP, subsequent to the receipt of a CSR or administrative complaint, the available facts shall be gathered from the reporter, and a careful evaluation of these facts shall be made.
 If there is sufficient information to believe that a violation may have occurred, the case may be forwarded to a formal adjudication process.
 The formal adjudication processes include the Student Conduct Process (SCP) and University Actions and Sanctions (Section 21.).
 The SSAO or designee may appoint, as needed, ad hoc conduct boards in addition to the boards described in Section 18.

 The OEO Resolution Process will follow the procedures found in the Policy Against Discrimination, Harassment and Sexual Violence which is incorporated here by reference.
 That policy can be found on the OEO website.